 A foreign company can initiate its new branch in the UAE.
 But, the company must be owned by its parent company.
 The company has the authority to import goods via a local trading firm.

 5. Free Zone Company

 Those businesses operating in a Free zone type, must have 2 to 5 stakeholders.
 As per the UAE company law, great incentives and benefits are waiting for Freezone Company Startups.
-You must understand that Free zones companies cannot directly trade their goods in the UAE market, there are some business requirements for such companies.
+You must understand that Free Zone companies cannot directly trade their goods in the UAE market, there are some business requirements for such companies.
 For example, the company name, twofour54 Abu Dhabi, carries on with their business without any capital but, the Dubai Airport Free Zone requires 1,000 AED capital to start their business.

 Want to start your career in UAE as a freelancer?
 Yes, it is surprisingly easy to initiate.
-What you have to do is – you have to register your details in a Free zone, attach your CV, notarized Registry Identification Code, bank reference.
+What you have to do is – you have to register your details in a Free zone, and attach your CV, notarized Registry Identification Code, and a bank reference.
 And, you can start with a freelance visa.

 Working hard for a new business setup in Dubai!
 You need to consult a business consultant, they will guide you with the legal procedure.